stswn/amundsen/databuilder/README.md

 ### [ElasticsearchMetadataExtractor](./databuilder/extractor/es_metadata_extractor.py)

-The included `ElasticsearchMetadataExtractor` provides support for extracting basic metadata for Apache Superset dashboards.
+The included `ElasticsearchMetadataExtractor` provides support for extracting basic metadata for Elasticsearch indexes.

 It extracts index metadata into `TableMetadata` model so the results are retrievable the same way as table metadata.